 If you have accessibility accommodations, have a plan for continuing them while you are quarantined.
 If you need assistance in planning, contact the Office of Accessibility Services.

 According to CDC guidelines, close contact is defined as being within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.

 Students in quarantine should call Bailey Health Center to request an appointment for an antigen (rapid) test on day 1 of quarantine.
 If the test is negative, the student will go to quarantine and the test is repeated (by appointment) on day 7.
 If the test is positive, the student moves to isolation.
-For test appoint scheduling purposes, if day 7 falls on a Saturday, the rapid test should be done on the preceding Friday.
+For test appointment scheduling purposes, if day 7 falls on a Saturday, the rapid test should be done on the preceding Friday.
 If day 7 falls on a Sunday, the test should be done Monday.
 Students must receive official clearance from Bailey Health Center to end quarantine.

 To return to campus, you will need to be approved by Bailey Health Center.

 If you travel to quarantine in a high-prevalence state as designated by the Pennsylvania Department of Health, you may need to take an asymptomatic COVID-19 test when you return to campus and quarantine until you’ve received a negative result, similar to the travel requirements when students arrived on campus for the fall.
 The states included on the list can change, so please check before traveling.
 Bailey Health Center will provide specific instructions based on the dates and locations of travel.

 Students may take one 45-minute walk per day and must be masked and socially distant while out.
 For students in on-campus housing, part of the daily walk will include meal pickup from a centralized location.